Data Protection Officer for the Marche region.

 1. Compliance Supervision: The DPO oversees the adequacy and effectiveness of the measures implemented by the organization to ensure compliance with data protection laws, such as the GDPR in the European Union.

-2. Consulting: Advises the organization on how to process personal data in compliance with applicable laws, assisting in the preparation and implementation of policies and procedures.
+2. Tailored: Advises the organization on how to process personal data in compliance with applicable laws, assisting in the preparation and implementation of policies and procedures.

 3. Training and awareness: The DPO plays a role in educating and training the organization's staff on data protection issues.
 This helps prevent violations and raise awareness of everyone's responsibilities.